Joi/phd-dissertation/README.md

 Hiroya Tanaka, Keio University
 Jonathan L. Zittrain, Harvard University

+## Versions

+The Branch on Github [offset-for-binding](https://github.com/Joi/phd-dissertation/tree/offset-for-binding) is a version with a BCOR=25mm which is an offset for the printers in Japan to provide enough space for the binding.
+This is the version used for the final printed version submitted to Keio University.
+Use this version if you need 2 cm of extra space on the left side.

+The main branch has BCOR=5mm which is the default for Classicthesis Typographic Thesis LaTeX Template Version 1.4 (1/1/16)

 ## Reading the document

 The document is written in LaTeX.
 You can download the compiled PDF from: